Fiducism

 Contracts as Crystallized Distrust

-• Fiducist evaluation: A contract is the institutionalization of distrust.
-It is friction-intensive (drafting, negotiation, potential enforcement), but in many situations indispensable and a sign of responsibility, not hostility.
+• Fiducist Evaluation: A contract is the institutionalization of distrust.
+It is friction-intensive (drafting, negotiation, potential enforcement), but indispensable in many situations and a sign of responsibility, not hostility.

 The Fiducist Use of These Tools

-Fiducism does not reject money and contracts, but classifies them strategically and always retains control over their use:
+Fiducism does not reject money and contracts, but strategically classifies them and always retains control over their use:

-2. Trust building: Repeated, reliable fulfillment of contract terms builds reputation and trust.
+2. Trust Building: Repeated, reliable fulfillment of contract terms builds reputation and trust.

 The state is not a neutral actor.
-From a fiducist perspective, it represents the greatest systematic obstacle to building a low-friction, trust-based society.
+From a Fiducist perspective, it represents the greatest systematic obstacle to building a low-friction, trust-based society.
 Its essential function is not coordination, but the institutionalization of friction through coercion.

 The Mechanics of State Friction Generation